 - Serve

-It’s delightful and perfect for a light lunch and a savory treat.
+It’s delightful and perfect for a light lunch or as a savory treat.

 Delicata squash and other winter squash are some of nature’s healthiest foods.

 Winter squash is an important source of carotenoids, which are antioxidants.
-The carotenoids in winter squash include alpha-carotene, beta-carotene, lutein, zeaxanthin, and beta-cryptoxanthin.
+Its carotenoids include alpha-carotene, beta-carotene, lutein, zeaxanthin, and beta-cryptoxanthin.

-Even though we think of it as a type of starch, it comes from polysaccharides found in the cell walls.
+Although it’s a starch, it comes from polysaccharides found in the cell walls.
 They are anti-oxidant, anti-inflammatory, anti-diabetic, and will regulate insulin.
 One cup of baked winter squash will provide you with approximately 340 milligrams of omega-3 fats in the form of alpha-linolenic acid (ALA).
-Although it doesn’t contain an as high amount of omega-3 fats as food like walnuts, it’s still beneficial and not as fattening.
+It doesn’t contain as high of an amount of omega-3 fats as walnuts, but it’s still beneficial and not as fattening.

 Love this blog and recipe…thyme is fantastic.
 Here’s a tomato-y way that you can add squash too.
 Just use squash instead of stringbeans/mushrooms, or “in addition to” (but then increase the sauce).